XMUsuny/cgs/IDA/README.md

 In /build, file libidapass.so is built.

 ## Usage
-We can use clang "opt" command to use this pass
+We can use clang "opt" command to use this pass:
-:
 ```
 opt -load libidapass.so -ida <program.bc>
 ```